formr/formr/README.md

 ## Basic Example

-Simply enter your form fields as a comma delimited string and Formr will build the form, complete with opening and closing tags, a submit button, and email validation - plus all values retained upon `POST`.
+Simply enter your form labels as a comma delimited string and Formr will build the form, complete with opening and closing tags, a submit button, and email validation - plus all values retained upon `POST`.
 Easy!

 ```php
 $form = new Formr('bootstrap');